-A growing number of states, however, have legalized the use and/or cultivation of marijuana for medical (and even recreational) purposes, thereby removing any criminal penalties from doctors who prescribe the drug or from patients who use it within the bounds set by state law.
+A growing number of states have legalized marijuana for medical (and even recreational) purposes, thereby removing any criminal penalties from doctors who prescribe the drug or from patients who use it within the bounds set by state law.
 California was the first to legalize medical marijuana in 1996 when it passed Proposition 215, also called the Compassionate Use Act.
 The law allows the possession and cultivation of marijuana for medical purposes upon a doctor's recommendation.

-These state medical marijuana laws typically set the boundaries under which the herb may be recommended, cultivated, possessed and used.
+State medical marijuana laws typically set the boundaries under which the herb may be recommended, cultivated, possessed, and used.
 For instance, states may require written documentation from a person's doctor affirming that the person suffers from a debilitating condition and might benefit from the medical use of marijuana.
 Also, states may require people to present this documentation, or "marijuana ID card" prior to an arrest.

 Learn about state-specific laws on our drug and alcohol violations legal answers page.